Cumulocity-IoT/cumulocity-video-widget/README.md

 2. Click on `Add widget`.
 3. Choose `Video` widget.
 4. `Title` is the title of widget.
 Provide a relevant name.
 You may choose to hide this.
 Go to `Appearance` tab and choose `Hidden` under `Widget header style`.
+5. `Target assets or devices` is to select the device.
+Only select device if you need to synchronize video timestamp with device measurements.
-5. `Upload playlist` is to upload a playlist file.
+6. `Upload playlist` is to upload a playlist file.
 Only .m3u playlist file is supported.
-6. `Source type` is whether the video is streamed, on-demand or embedded.
+7. `Source type` is whether the video is streamed, on-demand or embedded.
-7. `Title` is a name for the video to appear in playlist.
+8. `Title` is a name for the video to appear in playlist.
-8. `URL` is the url of the video.
+9. `URL` is the url of the video.
-9. `Delete icon` is to delete a source from the list.
+10. `Delete icon` is to delete a source from the list.
+Only visible when there more than one source.
-10. `Add source` is to add a new source to the list.
+11. `Add source` is to add a new source to the list.
-11. `Default source` is the video that will be played by default on page load.
 12. `Playlist & buttons position` allows to hide the playlist and buttons or show it on top or bottom of the video.
 13. `Autoplay` is whether video should start playing automatically after page load.
+14. `Default source` is the video that will be played by default on page load.
+15. `Loop` is whether the video needs to be replayed.
+It is only applicable if the default source is of type on-demand.
+14. `Measurement` is the device measurements coming in seconds to which video timestamp needs to be synchornized.
+It is only applicable if the default source is of type on-demand.
-14. Click `Save` to add the widget on the dashboard.
+15. Click `Save` to add the widget on the dashboard.
-15. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.
+16. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.

 ### Development - to do the enhancements and testing locally
 1. Clone the repository on local machine using `git clone https://github.com/SoftwareAG/cumulocity-video-widget.git`.